-- 1. Go-Home-Early: Returns students to their homes and family as quickly as possible.
+- 1. Emergency Dismissal: Returns students to their homes and family as quickly as possible.
 Schools maintain the names and contact numbers of family/guardians, and identify students with special needs.
 No student will be released to an empty home. - 2.
-Shelter: Keeps students and staff in their buildings in a secure location when it is safer to stay inside than go out.
+Shelter/Shelter-In-Place: Keeps students and staff in their buildings in a secure location when it is safer to stay inside than go out.
 Generally, sheltering is for a short time until it is safe to either evacuate to another building, or to send students home.
 However, the District is prepared to shelter students as long as necessary.
 This option may even be utilized during a bomb threat if specific procedures are followed. - 3.
-Evacuation: Requires all building occupants to leave the building and go to a pre-determined, safe location outside of the school building.
+Hold/Hold-In-Place: This action is meant to restrict movement of students and staff within the building while responding to short-term emergencies.
+Some examples could be a medical emergency or deescalating a situation. - 4.
+Evacuate/Evacuation: Requires all building occupants to leave the building and go to a pre-determined, safe location outside of the school building.
 Evacuation could mean going outside to the evacuation site until the danger has passed.
 It could also mean going to the evacuation site with the intention to be transferred to another location.
 Circumstances in which this could happen would include severe weather outside, or a very dangerous hazard that requires students to be out of the area of the school.
 Evacuation locations are not given out to the general public for safety reasons.
-However, if students are transferred to another location, parents/guardians will be notified as soon as students are settled and safe. - 4.
-Lockout: A lockout is a procedure which allows the school to continue with a normal day inside the building, but locks out any unauthorized persons into the building.
+However, if students are transferred to another location, parents/guardians will be notified as soon as students are settled and safe. - 5.
+Secure Lockout: A lockout is a procedure which allows the school to continue with a normal day inside the building, but locks out any unauthorized persons into the building.
 A situation which could warrant this would be a dangerous person or threat in the community or area.
-Students will not be released to parents/guardians when a lockout is in progress. - 5.
+Students will not be released to parents/guardians when a lockout is in progress. - 6.
 Lockdown: A lockdown of the building requires all students and staff to remain in the room that they are in, lock all doors and stay out of sight.
 Students and staff that are in the hallway are to go to the nearest classroom.
 The presence of an intruder is one reason to invoke this type of response.
 The only way a lockdown can end is by emergency responders physically releasing all locations that are locked down.
-Students will not be released to parents/guardians when a lockdown is in progress. - 6.
-Hold-in-Place: A Hold-in-Place requires students and staff to remain in classes and offices, out of the affected area until the situation can be rectified.
-A situation that could warrant this would be an injured student or staff member requiring medical attention.
-Students will not be released to parents/guardians when a hold-in-place is in progress.
+Students will not be released to parents/guardians when a lockdown is in progress.